DatePhotos.AI LogoDatePhotos.AIAI

 Step 6: Platform-Specific Optimization (Optional, 5 minutes)

 Total time investment: 40-45 minutes for professional results.
-If you're spending more than an hour on one photo, you're either perfectionist (diminishing returns) or working with a photo that should be regenerated.
+If you're spending more than an hour on one photo, you're either being a perfectionist (diminishing returns) or working with a photo that should be regenerated.

 Pro tip: Edit 3-4 photos in one session using the same adjustment approach.
 This creates visual consistency across your profile while being more efficient than editing each photo separately.